FAQ

 There are many benefits to being a member.
 (1) Members get first pick on booth spaces.
 (2) Members can reserve larger booth spaces.

-(3) Your sales at NCA shows can be processed for payment via Square by the Membership Coordinator for a small fee.
+(3) Your sales at NCA shows can be processed for payment via Square by the Treasurer for a small fee.
 (4) Mandatory fibre content labels are available to purchase in small batches at cost.
 (5) As a member, you have a say in the operation of the organization.

-Taking into consideration the difference in cost between Member and Non-member costs, you will see that you can offset your membership fees by participating in only a couple of markets.
-Members have responsibilities and are expected to participate actively in the organization and in the function of the markets.
+Taking into consideration the difference in cost between Member and Non-member costs, you will see that you can offset your membership fees by participating in only a couple of shows.
+Members have responsibilities and are expected to participate actively in the organization and in the function of the shows.
 For example, some will tape the floor prior to the shows to delineate the various booth spaces.
-Others will be assigned to staff reception for an hour or two during the market.
-These tasks are assigned by the Market Coordinator and are an integral part of the success of each market running smoothly.
+Others will be assigned to staff reception for an hour or two during the show.
+These tasks are assigned by the Event Coordinator and are an integral part of the success of each show running smoothly.

 How many booth spaces are there in each show?

-The Tradition Show, Orléans can hold up to 80 vendors, depending on the configuration used.
-The standard configuration allows for up to 80 marketers and ample space between the aisles for easy access by the public.
-The Holiday Magic Show, Gloucester allows for 65 marketers.
+The Traditions Show, Orléans can hold up to 80 vendors, depending on the configuration used.
+The standard configuration allows for up to 80 booths and ample space between the aisles for easy access by the public.
+The Holiday Magic Show, Gloucester allows for 65 booths.

-The Comfort and Joy Show depending on configuration, allows up to 65 marketers.
-The Last Minute Show depending on configuration used allows up to 50 marketers.
+The Comfort and Joy Show depending on configuration, allows up to 65 booths.
+The Last Minute Show depending on configuration used allows up to 40 booths.

 Are there any special rules/regulations?

-There are also rules about eating and drinking at the markets depending on the location of the market.
+There are also rules about eating and drinking at the shows depending on the location of the show.
 In certain locations food and/or drink

-Membership is open to individuals who live in eastern Ontario or western Quebec and anyone who makes hand-made crafts and produces artisans' pieces can participate in the shows once they are juried in.
-But there are also quotas on the acceptable number of crafters that make the same type of craft for each show.
-To ensure diversity and variety of handcrafted works at markets, category quotas will be imposed on marketers with respect to participation in the markets.
+Membership is open to individuals who live in eastern Ontario or western Quebec who make hand-made crafts and produce artisans' pieces can participate in the shows once they are juried in.
+Store-front and retail artisans who mass produce items for sale are not accepted in NCA shows. **Businesses with storefronts or staffed locations are not eligible to participate in NCA shows.
+There are quotas on the acceptable number of crafters that make the same type of craft for each show.
+To ensure diversity and variety of handcrafted works at shows, category quotas will be imposed with respect to participation in the shows.